samuelefonio/samuelefonio.github.io/_news/LoT.md

 related_posts: false
 ---

 I have just completed the Learning Over Time Spring School!
-Check out the posts for more details.
+Check out the blog for more details.